-SERVICE STANDARD Stormwater The land (including that is cap to be subdivided is connected to a Council stormwater drain-network g any stream that has been modified to function as a stormwater drain) pable of receiving additional stormwater because of the subdivision.
-OR The discharge complies with 36.4 of this Plan.
-AND All storm network a adversely water drainage features that form part of the stormwater drainage are physically and legally protected from future development that may affect the efficient functioning of the network.
-In the Ric located w maps: chmond Intensive Development Area, where a site or part of a site is ithin a specified stormwater flood flow path as shown on the planning (a) the development provides for the stormwater flood flow to cross the post-development site and retains the predevelopment upstream entry and downstream exit points of the stormwater flood flow to and from the site; (b) the flood flow path surface is constructed or treated to prevent erosion of the surface.
+SERVICE Standard Stormwater The land to be subdivided is connected to a Council stormwater drain_network (including any stream that has been modified to function as a stormwater drain) that is capable of receiving additional stormwater because of the subdivision.
+OR C66 10/17 Op 12/18 The discharge complies with 36.4 of this Plan. • AND All stormwater drainage features that form part of the stormwater drainage network are physically and legally protected from future development that may adversely affect the efficient functioning of the network.
+In the Richmond Intensive Development Area, where a site or part of a site is located within a specified stormwater flood flow path as shown on the planning maps: (a) the development provides for the stormwater flood flow to cross the post-development site and retains the predevelopment upstream entry and downstream exit points of the stormwater flood flow to and from the site; (b) the flood flow path surface is constructed or treated to prevent erosion of the surface.
 Wastewater The land to be subdivided is connected to a Council wastewater reticulation that is capable of receiving additional wastewater as a result of the subdivision.
 Water Supply The land to be subdivided is connected to a Council potable water supply reticulation that is capable of providing a potable water supply for each allotment and sufficient water for fire-fighting purposes, unless in the Rural Residential Zone (other than the Rural Residential Serviced Zone in the Richmond East and Mapua development areas), rule 17.8.3.1(m) is complied with.
-Electricity The land circumsta to be subdivided is provided with electric power, appropriate to the nces.
-Telephone The land to be subdivided is provided with a telephone system, appropriate to the nces.
+Electricity The land to be subdivided is provided with electric power, appropriate to the circumstances.
+Telephone The land to be subdivided is provided with a telephone system, appropriate to the circumstances.